annyh/annyh.github.io/about.md

 Anny graduated with a degree in Computing Science from Simon Fraser University.

-Did you actually play the bagpipes?
+Did you play the bagpipes?
 ===

 Yes I did.
 For 7 years.
 This is a video me playing the Canadian anthem on the bagpipes.